jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/UserManual.md

 This User Manual comprises the following parts:

-- **Installation**.
-Learn about the technical requirements and how to install Enigma.

 - **Configuration** and settings.
 You can tailor Enigma to your own preferences.

 - **Charts**.
 How to calculate and analyze a chart.